All Episodes

 I think it made a big impact in Putin's mind, the fact that he's now willing to sell all of this weaponry to Ukraine so it can defend itself because he's given Putin every opportunity to go for a ceasefire.

-I think putting the sanctions on India, as I stated, I think that's a big big factor as well.
+I think putting the sanctions on India, as I stated, I think that's a big, big factor as well.

 That is playing a big deal.

-What frustrates me is the ever impotent European Union and European countries and Western European Countries, there's not one of these leaders, not one that could even possibly arrange a sit-down, a meeting with Vladimir Putin and have a serious, significant, meaningful conversation about a potential peace in this conflict, and they all want to tell Donald Trump what to do.
+There's not one of these leaders, not one, that could even possibly arrange a sit-down, a meeting with Vladimir Putin and have a serious, significant, meaningful conversation about a potential peace in this conflict.

-I mean, it's it's almost unbelievable to me.
+I mean, it's almost unbelievable to me.

 There is no enforceable ceasefire.